MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationSynchronizationTemplate.md

   - `[ServicePrincipalId <String>]`: The unique identifier of servicePrincipal
   - `[SynchronizationJobId <String>]`: The unique identifier of synchronizationJob
   - `[SynchronizationTemplateId <String>]`: The unique identifier of synchronizationTemplate
+  - `[TargetDeviceGroupId <String>]`: The unique identifier of targetDeviceGroup
   - `[TokenIssuancePolicyId <String>]`: The unique identifier of tokenIssuancePolicy
   - `[TokenLifetimePolicyId <String>]`: The unique identifier of tokenLifetimePolicy
   - `[UniqueName <String>]`: Alternate key of application
   - `[UserId <String>]`: The unique identifier of user

 `METADATA <IMicrosoftGraphSynchronizationMetadataEntry[]>`: Additional extension properties.
-Unless mentioned explicitly, metadata values should not be changed.
+Unless mentioned explicitly, metadata values shouldn't be changed.
   - `[Key <String>]`: synchronizationMetadata
   - `[Value <String>]`: Value of the metadata property.